near/core-contracts/staking-pool/README.md

 The rewards might be given due to staking and also because the contract earns gas fee rebates for every function call.
 Note, the if someone accidentally (or intentionally) transfers tokens to the contract (without function call), then tokens from the transfer will be distributed to the active stake participants of the contract in the next epoch.
-Note, in a rare scenario, where the owner withdraws tokens and while the call is not processed deletes their account, the withdraw transfer will fail and the tokens will be returned to the staking pool.
+Note, in a rare scenario, where the owner withdraws tokens and while the call is being processed deletes their account, the withdraw transfer will fail and the tokens will be returned to the staking pool.
 These tokens will also be distributed as a reward in the next epoch.